giveitem/DiscoveryQueue/README.md

 4. To build the client part of this project, first go into the client directory using `cd client`.
 After witch run `npm install`.
 After your installed all the required packages, run `npm start` to start the client.

 5. If you are using our configuration, go visit localhost:3000 to use our app.
 Have fun!

+## Try It Out
+This project is built with React, Express.js, and MySQL.

+Please try the live demo [here](https://discoverq-83c0b.web.app/)

+Thank you for reading and have fun with our app!